-You will need to be referred to a specialist in a hospital by your GP.
+Your GP will need to refer you to a specialist in a hospital.
 You should take your EHIC or German health insurance card when you visit.
-You have to pay a fixed charge of around €10–15 per day, up to a maximum of 28 days in a year.
-If you are under 18 years old you do not have to pay.
+Adults have to pay a fixed charge of around €10-15 per day, up to a maximum of 28 days in a year.

-If you’re going to be an in-patient, note that hospitals have a certain amount of space allotted to patients with public insurance and for those with private insurance.
+If you are going to be an in-patient, note that hospitals have a certain amount of space allotted to patients with public insurance and for those with private insurance.

-If you have a ‘private’ room it means covered by private insurance rather than room for your use only; these private rooms are generally used for two patients who are separated by a curtain.
+If you have a ‘private’ room it means that private insurance covers it; it doesn’t mean that only you can use the room.
+These private rooms usually accommodate two patients with a curtain separating them.
 Take your own soap and personal items.